muon-rw/mmc-upgrade-guide/README.md

 [image]

-#### 2. Using Medieval MC Forge 1.20.1 v27, start up the game and generate a new world using your seed, with the same settings.
+#### 2. Using Medieval MC Forge 1.20.1 v27, start up the game and generate a new world using your old seed, with the same settings.
 (To do this with a server, add the seed to server.properties, and start.)

 #### 3. Now, open up the **level.dat** for this *new world* in NBT Studio.
 If you already opened your old world to get the seed, leave both windows open.